babitaratudi/Arya.ai/README.md

 # Binary Clssification using scikit-learn library

 ## Importing Various Modules.
-* Pandas and matplotlib modules downloaded
+* imported Pandas and matplotlib modules

 ## Splitted training set into train set and validation set
 * Numpy downloaded and for splitting used train_test_split from scikit-learn library.